 This is a collection of my favorite writing about the fundamentals of American politics from around the web; expanding it slowly has been an ongoing project.
-All of these articles have contributed significantly to my own thinking about how American politics works.
-Many of them are long, but every one of them has my highest recommendation as a good use of your time.
+It is rich in pre-MAGA commentaries from Left Blogistan, which makes many of them a little awkward in our long ongoing moment of political reälignment, but all of these articles have contributed significantly to my own thinking about how American politics works.
+Many of them are long, but every one of them has my highest recommendation as worth reading in full.

 Note that the quotes I provide here represent more an effort to entice readers to read the whole thing than attempts to deliver the essence of each piece.